Zilliqa/ZIP/zips/zip-11.md

 In order for any governance mechanism to succeed, the system must be able to identify, engage and equip (with the right tools) long-term token holders that contribute actively to network activity and ecosystem growth and have enough skin-in-the-game to make impactful governance decisions.
-However, achieving this with ZILs, more than 2 years after their initial issuance is difficult if not impossible.
+Achieving this with ZILs, more than 2 years after their initial issuance is difficult if not impossible.
+Hence, the rationale behind issuing gZILs.

-However, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
+Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
 For instance, since staking program rewards more to long-term holders with larger stake, tying gZIL issuance with staking can help identify such token holders.
 We explain this more in the following section.